EVA Air Premium Economy Review: Smart Upgrade or Just Hype?

 The footrest is a small metal one that flips down from the seat in front.
 It only hovers a few inches above the floor, and for shorter people (like me – Janice – at 5’4″), it doesn’t raise your feet enough when reclining back.

-It took us until the return flight to figure out how to adjust the footrest a tad higher, which helped create a more stretched-out feel.
+It took us until the first return flight to figure out how to adjust the footrest a tad higher, which helped create a more stretched-out feel.

 Still, it feels like your legs are hanging down on these seats (especially for us shorter folks).

-We both wished the footrest extended from our own seat into a proper full-length calf rest – like on Cathay Pacific’s 777 Premium Economy seats.
-(It also looks like you get extended supportive footrests with EVA Air’s new Premium Economy seats on the Dreamliner.)
+We wished the footrest extended from our own seat into a proper full-length calf rest – like on Cathay Pacific’s 777 Premium Economy seats.

 Best EVA Air Boeing 777-300ER Premium Economy seats?